“Daisy”

 Oil on canvas, 20”x16”

 This painting captures a single daisy suspended in darkness.
-The black setting transforms an ordinary bloom into something iconic, stripping away all distraction so the viewer’s attention rests entirely on the warm yellow center and white petals.
+The black setting strips away all distraction so the viewer’s attention rests entirely on the warm yellow center and white petals.

-I kept the composition intentionally simple.
-The darkness acts as a high-contrast stage, almost as if a spotlight is shining directly on the flower.
-Against it, the petals appear sculptural, crisp in form, yet softened by gentle shadows.
+I kept the composition intentionally simple and dark.
+The darkness acts as a high-contrast stage, almost like a spotlight is shining directly on the flower.
+Against it, the petals appear sculptural.
 Their slightly imperfect spacing and varied angles give the daisy life; it’s not an idealized botanical illustration.

 I enjoy using black backgrounds for flowers on occasion.
 They allow the bloom to exist fully, without competition from its surroundings.